dami2106/Parallelising-Serial-Algorithms/README.md

 Please note the bounds for this implementation is `3 ≤ ARRAY_SIZE ≤ 28`.
 Please ensure the lower bound is greater than or equal to the number of cores.
 In this case, where 2<sup>3</sup> ≥ P.

-In the case of Dijsktra, where each implementation reads in a graph text file, there is a variable at the top of each `run.sh` file, namely `GRAPH`.
+In the case of Dijkstra, where each implementation reads in a graph text file, there is a variable at the top of each `run.sh` file, namely `GRAPH`.
 Setting this to be any graph inside the directory allows you to run the implementation on that graph.
-For example, `GRAPH=graph_5` will run dijsktra on the given graph 5.
+For example, `GRAPH=graph_5` will run Dijkstra on the given graph 5.
 Please note that the only valid graph inputs are those in the range `graph_0, graph_1, ..., graph_7`.
-Please also ensure that the number of vertices in the graph are atleast as many as the number of cores else the algorithm will not run.
+Please also ensure that the number of vertices in the graph are at least as many as the number of cores else the algorithm will not run.
 IE, running graph_0 (which contains 6 vertices) on a run with 16 cores will be invalid.